Compound Dai 24 Hour Volume Reaches $2.93 Million (CDAI)

 Buying and Selling Compound Dai

-It is usually not currently possible to buy alternative cryptocurrencies such as Compound Dai directly using US dollars.
-Investors seeking to acquire Compound Dai should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Compound Dai using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Compound Dai directly using U.S. dollars.
+Investors seeking to acquire Compound Dai should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Compound Dai using one of the exchanges listed above.

 Receive News & Updates for Compound Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Compound Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.